apmckinlay/natureapp/plants/columbin.md

 **Garden Columbine** comes in a wider range of colours, such as pink and blue, and is not native to North America.

-**Did you know?** The spurred petals are said to resemble eagle talons, hence the Columbine’s official name, Aquilegia, from the Latin word aquila meaning eagle.
+**Did you know?** The spurred petals are said to resemble eagle talons, hence the Columbine's official name, Aquilegia, from the Latin word aquila meaning eagle.